 Its 51 deluxe rooms and suites are housed in five stone mansions.

-Say hello to Argos in Cappadocia – one of Cappadocia’s best boutique hotels.
+Say hello to Argos in Cappadocia – one of the best hotels in Cappadocia!

 Argos clings to the sides of the fairy tale village of Uchisar, the highest point in Cappadocia.